SUNDAY, FEBRUARY 3rd:

 STRATEGY SESSIONS: 9:45 – 11:00 am

-Patrice Weiss, MD, EVP and CMO, Carilion Clinic and Steve Arner, EVP and COO, Carilion Clinic and President/CEO, Carilion Medical Center
+Patrice Weiss, MD, EVP and CMO, Carilion Clinic, Steve Arner, EVP and COO, Carilion Clinic and President/CEO, Carilion Medical Center; and Elisa Arespacochaga, Vice President, Physician Alliance, American Hospital Association

 Simply put, to move forward in delivering health care in an affordable, effective way, we need a strong team, working together.
 To foster that teamwork we need a common language and shared leadership.
 So where does that come from?
 The delivery of health care requires an integrated, well-orchestrated team which is only as functional as its degree of communication.
 It isn’t quick, it isn’t easy, and it can be messy.
 But, in the end, building a culture of teamwork where decisions are made together will sustain us.